 The existing capstone course allows the department to make the necessary changes to improve student learning and ease a student's transition in the business world after graduation.
-The following list includes steps the department took during the 2005-2006 academic year to respond the findings from the capstone course:
+The following list includes steps the department took during the 2006-2007 academic year to respond the findings from the capstone course:

 - a) Continue to offer more online courses were offered to meet the needs of location bound students, decrease class sizes and enhance active learning. - b) New courses were created to meet changing industry needs.
-One result is an increase in the placement rate of our students in tourism related jobs.
+One result is an increase in the placement rate of our students in tourism related jobs. - c) Begin offering courses on an accelerated format (12 weeks) to meet changing student needs. - d) Continue to emphasize the importance of yearly increases in graduation rates Help Us Help You Graduate campaign is in its second year.
+In May 2006, the department granted 54 TCEM BS degrees, a record for the department. - e) Continue to increase minority student enrollment.
+For the 2006-07 year TCEM maintained a 16% minority enrollment. - f) Continue to increase international student enrollment.
+For 2006-07 year the department maintained a 6% enrollment.